 The oil boom in Equatorial Guinea has enabled the government to spend a great deal on infrastructure and all kinds of construction projects.
 It also offers business opportunities for German companies, but doing business there involves considerable risks.
 A German company has built an airport near Mongomo in mainland Equatorial Guinea.
 In 2010, the German partner withdrew from a major natural gas liquefaction project.

 A German company is a shareholder in one of Equatorial Guinea’s banks.

-German Lufthansa began operating flights to Malabo in April 2008 and since March 2012 has operated daily flights to there from Frankfurt with a stop-over in Abuja, Nigeria.
+German Lufthansa began operating flights to Malabo in April 2008 and since March 2012 has operated daily flights to there from Frankfurt with a stop-over in Lagos, Nigeria.

 Germany provided development cooperation until the mid-1990s.
 Since then, Equatorial Guinea’s development has not been reliant on external funding thanks to the country’s revenue from oil and natural gas.